South Georgia State College Bachelor's of Science in Elementary and Special Education

 - SAT minimum score 1000 combined Verbal/Critical Reading and Math for tests taken prior to July 1, 2019

 - SAT minimum score 1080 combined Evidence Based Reading/Writing and Math for tests taken on or after July 1, 2019

 A copy of your SAT, ACT, or GACE Program Admissions score report is REQUIRED with your application.
 Transfer students must supply an official copy of test scores (SAT, ACT, or GACE Program Admissions)

-- Must maintain a documented, overall (UNG and Transfer) grade point average of 3.0;
+- Must maintain a documented, overall (SGSC and Transfer) grade point average of 3.0;

 - Register with the Georgia Professional Standards Commission and secure your MyPSC account; and

-If you are a transfer student, apply to UNG and submit a letter of recommendation from a professor at your previous institution.
+If you are a transfer student, apply to SGSC and submit a letter of recommendation from a professor at your previous institution.

 Special Note for Transfer Students

 Transfer students wishing to apply to the SGSC Teacher Education Program must first apply for admission to SGSC.
 Please note that admission to SGSC does not automatically guarantee admission to the Teacher Education Program.